 formal/traditional that Whitman's, but she employed slant rhymes and metrical

-variations that make her sound unlike any poet before her.
+variations that make her sound different from any

 by Emily Dickinson